skvorec/pig-archetype/README.md

 -Doutput - a path to output dir with expected script output data

+To copy all these files to project structure, use following option of archetype plugin: -Dgoals=org.pigarchetype:init-maven-plugin:pig-init

 A generated project consist of one test file - PigTest.java that launches PigServer using ExecType.Local mode, runs script and compares actual output with expected.

 Assumptions: